Robert’s Lake nature-based play area will promote natural play and environmental stewardship

-The City of Seaside broke ground on Robert's Lake Eco-Recreation Station April 6 at 11 AM on the west side of the Robert's Lake dock; thanks to a Building Better Communities grant from the American Water Charitable Foundation and the National Recreation and Parks Association.
+On Friday, April 6, 2018, the City of Seaside broke ground on Robert's Lake Eco-Recreation Station, thanks to a Building Better Communities grant from the American Water Charitable Foundation and the National Recreation and Parks Association.

 Robert's Lake Eco-Recreation Station will be open to the public by July 2018.
 Before the play equipment is installed, the city will be sponsoring park cleanup days as well as a grand opening sometime in June.

 A coot is a small water bird with black plumage, lobed feet, and a long bill.
 Coots are native to the Robert's Lake area and therefore the mascot of the Eco-Recreation Station.
 We need your help naming our official coot logo.
 If you or anyone you know would like to participate in the naming contest, please make your suggestion and return the form to the Oldemeyer Center by June 15, 2018.
 The winner will receive a prize and will be announced at the grand opening of the park.